 The Bear mattress’s 1-inch thick comfort layer of graphite-gel memory foam paired with the 2.5-inch polyfoam transition layer can offer pressure relief and support.

-The Purple mattress provides contouring through the 2-inch Smart Comfort Grid and a 3.5-inch layer of responsive polyfoam.
+The Purple mattress provides contouring through the 2-inch Purple Grid and a 3.5-inch layer of responsive polyfoam.

 While both mattresses may provide enough responsiveness to promote comfort and alignment, the Purple may have a slight edge.
 In total, 5.5 inches of the Purple mattress are designed to provide contouring, while 3.5 inches of the Bear mattress focus on contouring.
 The Purple’s thicker layers that aim to provide contouring may allow for greater responsiveness and pressure point relief.